 The autonomic nervous system includes the sympathetic nervous system and the parasympathetic nervous system.

 The sympathetic nervous system controls involuntary responses.
 It’s responsible for the so-called “fight or flight” response.
 After the sympathetic nervous system is activated, the parasympathetic nervous system calms the body down.

 What types of herbs support the nervous system?

 Ok, now that we’ve had a mini-review of the nervous system, let’s talk about the herbs.
 Nervines, nootropics, and adaptogens are three classes of herbs that are particularly supportive of the nervous system.
 All three can help our bodies cope with emotional and cognitive challenges.
 Nervines have a wide range of actions across the entire nervous system.
-Nootropics are more narrowly focused on the central nervous system and supporting cognitive function.
+Nootropics more narrowly focused on the central nervous system.
+They support cognitive function.

 A nervine herb has the ability to act on the nervous system.
 That’s a remarkably broad definition, and this class of herbs can be subdivided even more.
 This language is borrowed from pharmaceutical parlance, by the way.
 It’s a holdover from when herbs and medicine hadn’t yet parted ways in the mid to late 1800s.
 Nervine herbs can be described by more specific actions such as:

 - sedative (calming)

 - antispasmodic (useful when there is cramping or spasms)